chenjinqian/chenjinqian.github.io/_posts/2016-04-09-how-to-learn-language-in-6-month.markdown

 </p>

 <p>
-The second is that you need immersion envirement.
+The second is that you need immersion envirement.<br  />
 But look around Hong Kong, look at all the westerners who’ve been here for ten years, who don’t speak a word of Chinese.
 Look at all the Chinese living in America, Britain, Australia,